 Long Island Children's Museum

-Children come in costume for a fun (and safe) evening of spooky events, including a costume party, face painting, crafting, and trick-or-treating.
-Advance tickets recommended.
+Children can come in costume for an evening of spooky events, including a costume party, face painting, crafting, and trick-or-treating.
+Advance tickets are recommended.

 Belmont Lake State Park

-The first 50 carved pumpkins to arrive set sail on Belmont Lake.
-Children can make scary crafts, play games, visit the "Spooky Den," check out the petting zoo and stop at various trick-or-treat stations.
+The first 50 carved pumpkins to arrive set sail atop flotation devices on Belmont Lake.
+Children can make crafts, play games, visit the "Spooky Den," check out the petting zoo, and stop at trick-or-treat stations.

 Long Island Aquarium

-All “buoys” and “ghouls” in costume will get 50% off admission with a paying adult (one child 12 years and under, per adult).
-Children will gather sweets and treats by trick-or-treating throughout the Aquarium.
-The Unearthing Atlantis Dig will be transformed into a spooktacular haunted house by the amazing special effects team at HauntedProps.com.
-They will have face painting, craft and game stations, hayrides, pumpkins to paint and more!
+All “buoys” and “ghouls” in costume will get 50 percent off admission with a paying adult (one child,12 years and younger, per adult).
+Children gather sweets and treats throughout the Aquarium.
+There’s also a penguin costume parade, author reading and book signing, crafts, and more.

-Head to your favorite local downtown, your block, or try one of these favorite Long Island neighborhoods to see decked out spooky displays and let the kids fill up their bags with candy.
+Trick-or-treating — Head to your favorite downtown or perhaps try one of these favorite Long Island neighborhoods to see decked-out spooky displays while kids fill up their bags with candy.

-This article first published in 2012, but is updated every year.
+This article, first published in 2012, is updated annually.